Uiedbook/Exabase/README.md

 Exabase provides support for these features:

-- ACID Compliant transactions.
-- Batch transactions, used for performing large writes (INSERT, DELETE, UPDATE) as a single atomic operation.
 - JSON based query language.
+- ACID Compliant queries.
+- Batch large writes (INSERT, DELETE, UPDATE) as a single query.
-- Efficient data formart and backup system
+- Efficient data format.
-- Easy backup system and recovery.
+- Efficient backup system and recovery.
-- Strong type system.
-- Granular performance at a tunable scale.
+- High performance and tunable scalabilty.
+- Swappable storage engine (as part of plugin system).
+- Totally Open sourced and free
+- Backed and maintained by big minds at Uiedbook
-- Growing ecosystem with Extra projects like: Exaviewer, Exaserver, Exaclient and more
+- Super Fast Growing ecosystem

-Exabase is designed as a simple, light and but powerful database, using the an intuitive schema and query API design and also a simple json query format.
+Exabase is designed as a simple, light and but powerful database, using the an intuitive schema, and a concise JSON base query format.

 --